Hazard Communication Standard: History

 Workplace safety in the USA began long before Dr. Alice Hamilton in Chicago, who began working for the state of Illinois in 1910 to deal with workplace safety.

 The Occupational Safety and Health Administration was established in 1970 to standardize safety for nearly all workers in the United States, and hazard communication for toxic substance exposure was included during the 1980s.

 The Globally Harmonized System of Classification and Labeling of Chemicals (GHS) is currently being pursued to standardize workplace hazard protection internationally.
+As GHS has been adopted as the Hazard Communication Standard in the following Countries with the year of adoption.